espressomd/espresso/doc/sphinx/lb.rst

 with care.
 In the current implementation, all nodes that are within at least one boundary are treated as boundary nodes.

-Currently, only the so called “link-bounce-back” algorithm for wall nodes is available.
+Currently, only the so called "link-bounce-back" algorithm for wall nodes is available.
 This creates a boundary that is located approximately midway between the lattice nodes, so in the above example ``wall[0]`` corresponds to a boundary at :math:`x=1.5`.
 Note that the